 - Newly hired employees: Coverage for the employee and any eligible dependents will commence as of the first day of the month following enrollment.
-For example, an employee whose first day of work is in January is eligible for coverage as of February 1, if he/she enrolls on time. - Retirees: Coverage for retirees will commence on the first day of the month following enrollment. - New spouse: Coverage for a new spouse will be effective on the first day of the month following enrollment, which must take place within 31 days of marriage or at Open Enrollment. - Children: A newborn child of a covered member is automatically covered for 31 days following birth, but will not be covered after that period unless an enrollment application is submitted within 31 days of the birth.
+For example, an employee whose first day of work is in January is eligible for coverage as of February 1, if he/she enrolls on time. - Retirees: Coverage for retirees will commence on the first day of the month after the month in which retirement occurs.
+For example, an employee who retires effective October 1 will be covered under the Retiree Benefit Plan effective November 1.
+In the case of individuals subject to a waiting period for commencement of retiree health benefits under the RULE OF 75, coverage will commence on the first day of the month following enrollment, which must take place within 31 days of the individual's retirement date or his/her attainment of the requisite qualifying age-whichever last occurs. - New spouse: Coverage for a new spouse will be effective on the first day of the month following enrollment, which must take place within 31 days of marriage or at Open Enrollment. - Children: A newborn child of a covered member is automatically covered for 31 days following birth but will not be covered after that period unless an enrollment application is submitted within 31 days of the birth.